paolino/book-a-visit/semantic.md

 A _dropped_ state is  created from the _giver_ only from the _chatting before_ state and is alternative to the _visit_ state.
 It represents a consensual decision of giving up the appointment.

     Should it go back to proposal automatically ?

+Clearly, world not turn all around web.
+Vets do their services, we are only an intermediary.
+Only _offer_ can put on _dropped state_ a _taker_.

 A _dropped_ state contains